 This recipe is sponsored by ZenChef.
 All opinions are 100% my own.

 Making perfect air fryer french fries can seem a little bit tricky.
-Here are some dos and don’ts, plus four delicious ways to spice up your air fryer fries!
+Here are some dos and don’ts, plus four delicious ways to spice up your air fries!

 How to Make French Fries in Your Air Fryer